Here's Our Rant About Comstock Mining Inc. (LODE)

 Sponsored

-The average price from analysts is $6.50, which is $4.89 above the current price.
-LODE currently public float of 50.36M and currently shorts hold a 5.11% ratio of that float.
-Today, the average trading volume of LODE was 909.72K shares.
+LODE currently public float of 52.77M and currently shorts hold a 4.88% ratio of that float.
+Today, the average trading volume of LODE was 944.61K shares.

 LODE’s Market Performance

-LODE stocks went down by -9.55% for the week, with a monthly jump of 3.21% and a quarterly performance of 27.78%, while its annual performance rate touched -64.85%.
-The volatility ratio for the week stands at 8.42% while the volatility levels for the past 30 days are set at 9.47% for Comstock Mining Inc..
-The simple moving average for the period of the last 20 days is -6.91% for LODE stocks with a simple moving average of -28.91% for the last 200 days.
+LODE stocks went up by 2.78% for the week, with a monthly jump of 10.12% and a quarterly performance of 43.41%, while its annual performance rate touched -61.22%.
+The volatility ratio for the week stands at 9.32% while the volatility levels for the past 30 days are set at 8.51% for Comstock Mining Inc..
+The simple moving average for the period of the last 20 days is 7.50% for LODE stocks with a simple moving average of -17.50% for the last 200 days.

 Analysts’ Opinion of LODE